theaholtlund/spotifai/README.md

 source venv/bin/activate
 ```

-2. Run the backend:
+2. Run the backend in the terminal:

 ```bash
 python backend/app.py
 ```

-3. Open the frontend in Google Chrome (Mac/Linux);
+3. In a different terminal, open the frontend in Google Chrome (macOS);

 ```bash
 open -a "Google Chrome" frontend/index.html